-During the year 2016 the Company marked a growth of 12% comparing to 2015, achieving its budget plans.
-According to the latest official statistics of the Insurance Association of Cyprus, the Company retains a share of about 7% of the Cypriot general insurance market sector and is ranked fourth amongst the general business insurance companies excluding medical premiums written by life insurance companies.
+During the year 2017 the Company reached a growth of 13% comparing to 2016, achieving its targets.
+According to the latest official statistics of the Insurance Association of Cyprus, the Company has a market share of about 8% of the Cypriot general insurance business and ranks third amongst the general business insurance companies.